What IS the difference between marketing and sales content?

 Organizations must change their approach to sales content.
 Sales content requirements must be defined through a requisition process.

-Detailed content specifications for each asset or asset group must be provided to content development teams, be they internal or third party.
+Detailed information specifications for each asset or asset group must be provided to content development teams, be they internal or third party.
 This is similar to specifications for new product features.
 This makes sense, after all content IS a product.

 Preceding this action, use case requirements must be defined and assessed.
 Use the three “lenses'” of Knowledge, Communication Support and Situation-ready Content to identity specific content requirements.
 An important output of this work is to define your key sales conversations.
 [See How to Define Sales Use Case Requirements]